Industry funding of academic research: University Industry Research Centers (UIRCs)

 On a larger scale, there have been numerous attempts to create collaborative University-Industry Research Centers (UIRCs) to jointly host academic and industry researchers to address industry problems with direct, large scale collaborative centers.
 Early forms of UIRCS started in the 1950s and 1960s with the formation of research parks with industry sponsors.
 In the 1970s, there were multiple proposals at the federal level in the US to help fund and expand early UIRCs.
 However, funding fell through at multiple points.

 The first UIRCs experienced difficulties in bridging the differences between academic and industrial culture.
-One such attempt occurred at Cal Tech where Cal Tech researchers partnered with Xerox and IBM through the Silicon Structures Project.
+One such attempt occurred at Caltech where Caltech researchers partnered with Xerox and IBM through the Silicon Structures Project.
 Both industry and academic partners were concerned about the cultures of the other and found the structure ineffective.
 With such frustrations, it was difficult to secure partners to continue expanding UIRCs.

 In the late 1970s, RPI created two three new UIRCs: 1) the Center for Integrated Computer Graphics, which received both NSF and industry support 2) the Center for Manufacturing Productivity and Technology Transfer, which was funded entirely by industry support and 3) the Center for Integrated Electronics, which received unprecedented industry support.
 These centers were generally regarded as highly successful and made expansion of governmental support for joint industry and academic ventures more favorable.
 In the early 1980s, states began contributing funding to UIRCs and other industry-academic partnerships to encourage local economic growth from innovation.
 By the mid-1980s, the federal government expanded financial support for UIRCs.

 With mixed governmental and industry support, the UIRCs were more likely to be successful.
 Over time successful governmentally funded UIRCs could become independent from government support once having demonstrable successes that could continue to incentivize industry to contribute funding more aggressively.
 UIRCs, coupled to early seeding from both state and federal government, continued to greatly expand during the 1980s and early 1990s, eventually receiving nearly 70% of industry funding of academic research and incentivizing a tripling of industry funding of academic research during the 1980s.